Malang Movie Review: Aditya Roy Kapur-Disha Patani's Film Gets You High On Thrills

 Plot

 Malang begins with a solid punch where a hunky Advait (Aditya Roy Kapur) knocks off several of his fellow prisoners in a jail in Goa.
-After being released as a free man, he dials up the number of a cop named Anjaney Agashe (Anil Kapoor) and informs him that he's about to go on killing spree.
+After being released as a free man, he dials up the number of a cop named Anjaney Agashe (Anil Kapoor) and informs him that he's about to go on a killing spree.

 One after another, cops are bumped off in a brutal manner.
 Anjaney along with crime branch officer Michael Rodriguez (Kunal Kemmu) begin a hunt for Advait.

 Meanwhile through flashbacks, we are introduced to Advait's backstory which holds the key to the killing spree.
-Five years ago, he was backpack trippper who bumps into a free-spirited girl Sara (Disha Patani) at a rave party on Goa.
+Five years ago, he was backpack tripper who bumps into a free-spirited girl Sara (Disha Patani) at a rave party on Goa.
 Post a one-night stand, the duo begin to bond over adventure sports, drugs and other thrills and make a pact to make most of their time together.

 However, their adventurous life soon crashes with a thud when they fall victim to an unfortunate incident.
 As the plot unravels further, a murky dark past threatens to unleash the madness in all the four characters.